GitTools/GitReleaseManager/docs/input/docs/configuration/template-configuration.md

 - `<base>` == The base directory as specified by the `templates-dir` property.
-- `<template>` == The name of the template being used without a file extension (_may nat be available in all scenarios_)
+- `<template>` == The name of the template being used without a file extension (_may not be available in all scenarios_)
 - `<relative-path>` == The directory that the previous template file was located in.
 - `<name>` == The name of the file (excluding any directories)
 - `<name-dir>` == The parent directory of the file specified in the `<name>` argument.

-Resolution is done in two seperate ways, depending on where the previous template file was located.
+Resolution is done in two separate ways, depending on where the previous template file was located.

 Let us start with the simplest form, when the previous file was located on the